Verssae/NeuroJIT/README.md

 `hcc_cal` is a python package that calculates the human-centric code complexity (HCC) of a commit.

-We provide `hcc_cal` as a standalone package for calculating the HCC metrics of a commit.
-It can be used to calculate the HCC metrics of a commit that only modified existing methods.
+We provide `hcc_cal` as a standalone package for collecting commits with modified methods and calculating the HCC metrics.

 ## Structure